 Your specific passport and visa requirements, and other immigration requirements are your responsibility and you should confirm these with the relevant Embassies and/or Consulates.
 We do not accept any responsibility if you cannot travel because you have not complied with any passport, visa or immigration requirements.

 Excursions or other tours that you may choose to book or pay for whilst you are on holiday are not part of your package holiday provided by us.
-For any excursion or other tour that you book, your contract will be with the operator of the excursion or tour and not with us.
-We are not responsible for the provision of the excursion or tour or for anything that happens during the course of its provision by the operator.

 The availability of protective cycle headwear can vary from destination to destination, and therefore we cannot guarantee availability.
 We strongly advise that those partaking in cycle activities bring their own protective headwear.